kostasx/live-html-preview/README.md

     * right click in the editor/side bar, select "Open in browser"

 If a HTML file is open, a message is displayed on the Status Bar in bottom left.
 Click on it for side preview.
+### Changelog
+* 27/06/2019 Switched to WebView API with fully functiononal HTML and JavaScript preview